 Full-service provider of industrial catalysis.
 This is C&CS.

-The water gas shift reaction Water-Gas Shift Reaction (WGS) is a chemical reaction that plays a central role in the production of hydrogen from hydrocarbons or coal.
-It is typically used as a secondary reaction in processes such as Steam reforming employed.
+The water-gas shift reaction (WGS) is a chemical reaction that plays a central role in the production of hydrogen from hydrocarbons or coal.
+It is typically used as a subsequent reaction in processes such as steam reforming.

 It converts carbon monoxide, a byproduct of steam reforming, into hydrogen, which increases the efficiency of the overall process.